Ssz990220/Kinematic_Param_Calibration/README.md

 # Kinematic_Param_Calibration
 This repo is for kinematic parameter calibration of an industrail manipulator.
-Method based on modified DH and POE will be covered.
+Methods based on modified DH and POE will be covered.